 Brown Sugar: light or dark is fine.
 If you don’t have any on hand and really want to use granulated you may do so, but the cookies may not turn out as chewy.

 Butter: this is where you can take the cookies a step further and make them dairy free & vegan.
-Butter is my preference because it makes a more delicious cookie overall but you could make this with another oil; coconut (refined so you don’t taste the coconut as much) or canola are good subs.
-You could use olive oil as well, if you like the taste of it in cookies.
+Butter is my preference because it makes a more delicious cookie overall but you could make this with coconut oil or with a vegan butter.